Chetic/shell-bun/README.md

 ## Performance

-- Instant filtering and navigation
+- Instant filtering and navigation response
 - Non-blocking parallel execution
 - Minimal resource usage
-- Works efficiently with dozens of applications
+- Efficiently handles dozens of applications
+- Background process management for parallel commands

 ## Troubleshooting

+### Common Issues
 - **Script not executable**: Use `bash shell-bun.sh` instead of `./shell-bun.sh`
 - **Colors not working**: Your terminal may not support ANSI colors
 - **Arrow keys not working**: Ensure you're in a proper bash terminal
-- **Parallel execution issues**: Check if your commands conflict with each other
 - **Config file not found**: Check the file path and permissions

 ## License